What will you say if a client asks for wine in a gift basket, but you don’t have a license? Here’s why adding bubbly makes money or costs you plenty.

-“My customer wants me to include a bottle of champagne in the basket.
+“My customer wants me to add a bottle of champagne in the basket.
 Is that okay?”

-I’m asked this question all the time regarding what to include in gift baskets.
+I’m asked this question all the time in my courses regarding what to include in gift baskets.

 When you start selling, you’re so happy to get sales that you’ll do anything to please a customer.
 The bad news is that when it comes to adding wine, alcohol, and beer, you may be breaking the law without knowing it.